 Inhalants users may also experience hallucinations or delusions.
 Brain damage can result if oxygen flow to the brain is disrupted.

 It is estimated that at least some 20 million people in the United States use drugs and alcohol.
 Excessive alcohol or drug use will not happen to everyone who uses these substances.
-But the reality is abusing drugs is a slippery slope and engaging it this practice will kick off an addiction for some.
+But the reality is abusing drugs is a slippery slope and engaging it this practice will kick off addiction for some.

 The National Institute of Drug Abuse (NIDA) defines addiction as “a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
 Addiction is a brain disease because drugs change the brain’s structure and how it works.
-These brain changes can be long-lasting and lead to harmful behaviors seen in people who abuse drug.
+These brain changes can be long-lasting and lead to harmful behaviors seen in people who abuse drugs.

 Addiction is treatable, NIDA says, and with services from the drug or alcohol rehabilitation that can meet someone’s needs, recovering substance users can work through their addiction and replace negative behaviors with effective habits and thought processes that can support sobriety.
 NIDA cites research saying that addiction treatment should at least be 90 days to give users the best chances at recovery.